Calm Birth Melbourne Frances Perry House

 Hypnobirthing

+Hypnobirthing is a childbirth technique that utilises self-hypnosis, relaxation, and visualisation techniques to alleviate pain and anxiety during labour and delivery.
 Through hypnobirthing, expectant mothers learn to enter a state of deep relaxation, allowing them to work with their bodies during childbirth rather than against them.
 This approach empowers women to feel more in control and confident throughout the birthing process.
 It can reduce the need for pain relief, ease pre-birth anxiety and enhance the likelihood of a natural, tear-free birth.

-Preparing For Your Calm Birth
+Preparing For Your Birth

-Dr Peter Jurcevic understands that your birthing experience may involve distinct preferences, concerns, or health considerations.
-That’s why he takes pride in advocating for your choices and ensuring you’re well-informed about calm birthing techniques that can nurture a natural delivery.
+You can count on Dr Peter Jurcevic’s commitment to supporting you throughout your unique child-birth journey.
+Dr Peter always goes the extra mile by offering expert guidance and connecting you with trusted childbirth education programs, classes, courses and specialists.
+Dr Peter understands that your birthing experience may involve distinct preferences, concerns, or health considerations.
+That’s why he takes pride in advocating for your choices and ensuring you’re well-informed about birth techniques that can nurture a natural delivery.
+Dr Peter is an advocate for the EPI-NO a devise which helps to prepare the perineum for a tear free birth.

-Whichever birthing option you choose, from a calm birth to a maternal-assisted caesarean and everything in between, Dr Peter Jurcevic will provide personalised support and a pathway to a more relaxed and empowered birthing experience.
+Whichever birthing option you choose, from a calm birth to a maternal-assisted caesarean and everything in between, Dr Peter will provide personalised support and a pathway to a more relaxed and empowered birthing experience.

 Calm Birth FAQ